The Perfect 2 Day San Sebastian Itinerary for First Timers

 Enjoy Delicious Food and Wine on Evening Pintxo Crawl in Parte Vieja

 No San Sebastian itinerary would be complete without a pintxo bar crawl for an evening meal, so plan on doing just that for your first evening in San Sebastian.

 What’s a pintxo?
 It’s a type of Basque tapas, traditionally served in this region of Spain.
 Similar to traditional tapas, you can usually eat a pintxo in a bite or two.
 One of the best ways to explore San Sebastián is by making an entire meal out of these snacks, served at pintxo bars throughout the city.

 A pintxo crawl throughout San Sebastian’s Parte Vieja will undoubtedly be one of the highlights of your trip.
 Each pintxo bar in San Sebastian has a particular dish that it’s known for.
 Spend your evening among multiple pinto bars, stopping anywhere that strikes your fancy!
 Each of the pintxo bars has its own specialty.

 I’m planning a future post with all of the must-eats and I’ll link to that here once it’s complete.

-In the meantime, wander the Parte Vieja to your heart’s content, sampling any pintxos along the way that look delicious, and washing them all down with a glass of Rioja wine.
+In the meantime, wander the Parte Vieja to your heart’s content, sampling any pintxos along the way that look delicious, and washing them all down with a glass of Rioja wine, cider or Txakoli wine.